Grégory Tony

-Grégory Tony (born 27 May 1978) is a French heavyweight kickboxer and professional boxer fighting out of Paris.
-He is a three time French kickboxing champion, three time French muaythai champion, one time French boxing champion, two time European kickboxing champion, one time Intercontinental muaythai champion and two time muaythai world champion.
+Grégory Tony (born 27 May 1978) is a French former professional kickboxer, professional boxer and mixed martial artist who competed from 2001 to 2018.
+In kickboxing, he is a three-time French champion and two-time European champion.
+In Muay Thai, he is a three-time French champion, one-time Intercontinental champion and two-time world champion.
+In boxing, he held the French heavyweight title in 2009.

-Biography and career
+Professional kickboxing career

 On 7 April 2012 he faced Igor Mihaljevic for vacant W.A.K.O.
 Pro heavyweight title, he won the title by knockout in fourth round with numerous low kicks.

 He faced Igor Jurkovic at Glory 2: Brussels on 6 October 2012 in Brussels, Belgium and lost via TKO due to body shots in the second round.

 As the W.K.N.
 World K-1 Rules Super-Heavyweight title bout in Draguignan, France on 14 June 2014 against Alex Rossi was canceled due to heavy rain floods, Gregory fought for the W.K.N.
 World Title but against Dmytro Bezus on 18 October 2014.
 Beating Bezus on points he became first W.K.N. super-heavyweight K-1 rules champion of the world.
 On 13 December 2014 in Dombasle, France he defended his W.K.N. title by KO win in Round 2 against Serbian Milan Dasic.
 On 26 March 2016 in Guadeloupe, Caribbean, he will be fighting Jiri Stariat from Czech Republic in his second W.K.N. title defense.

 Tony fought Bob Sapp in the main event at Fight Night Saint Tropez on 4 August 2017 and won by TKO in the first round.